-For the time period beginning at treatment allocation/randomization through 30 days following cessation of treatment, or 30 days following cessation of treatment if the subject initiates new anticancer therapy, whichever is earlier, any ECI, or follow up to an ECI, whether or not related to the Sponsor's product, must be reported within 24 hours to the Sponsor, either by electronic media or paper.
+For the time period beginning at treatment allocation/randomization through 30 days following cessation of treatment, any ECI, or follow up to an ECI, whether or not related to the Sponsor's product, must be reported within 24 hours to the Sponsor, either by electronic media or paper.
 Electronic reporting procedures can be found in the EDC data entry guidelines.
 Paper reporting procedures can be found in the Investigator Trial File Binder (or equivalent).